yaacov/ArduinoModbusSlave/README.md

 void setup() {
     // register one handler functions
-    // if callback is assigned to user function the default handler
+    // if a callback handler is not assigned to a modbus command
+    // the default handler is called.
-    // is called.
-Default handlers return a valid empty replay. slave.cbVector[CB_WRITE_COIL] = writeDigitlOut;
+    // default handlers return a valid but empty replay. slave.cbVector[CB_WRITE_COIL] = writeDigitlOut;

     // start slave at baud 9600 on Serial